FAQs

 How long is a typical ceremony?

-Ceremonies are usually between 15-30 minutes, depending on your preference and what you are including.
+Ceremonies typically last between 15-30 minutes, depending on your preferences and the content you include.
 It’s up to you!
-I emphasize personalization so no matter the length, it will rock.
+I emphasize personalization, so no matter the length, it will rock.